paiva/blindsight/README.md

 # Blindsigh

-Python script that finds blindsight islands.
+Python script that finds blindsight islands based on p-values

-Todos:
-* Group the unilateral with bilateral counterparts (ie: 12.25, -1.25 with -12.25,-1.25)
-* Run a t-test to see if the averages for those two are significantly different
+Requirements: install `pip install requirements.txt`

+Data (a csv file) is coming from another script implementing psychopy which is not included in this repository.
+The data directory is specified in the `config.py` file.

+To get the p-values of the dataset run

+	python blinsight.py

+# License

+MIT